 Bail is a financial commitment you make to return to court.
 If you show up when you’re supposed to, you get your money back.
-If you do not show up when you are required to, you will forfeit that money and a bench warrant will be issued for your arrest.
+You will forfeit that money if you fail to appear when required and a bench warrant will be issued.

 What If I’m Not Granted Bail?

 Arrested and can’t make bail.

 If the judge decides that you can not be released on bail or on your own recognizance (without bail), you will remain incarcerated until your court date.
 In America, we have a constitutional right to a speedy trial, and if you are not released from jail, the courts will attempt to schedule your trial as quickly as possible.
 Of course, with backlogs and jam-packed court dockets, this may be longer than you’d like.
 The one positive aspect in this situation, is that if you are sentenced to time in jail after your trial, the days or weeks you spend pre-trial, will count as time served.

 Let’s assume (and hope), that bail has been granted.
 The judge is fairly confident that, with money on the line, you will return for your day in court rather than fleeing the state and going out on the lam.
 This is wonderful news!
 Freedom is within reach… or is it?

 The factors we discussed earlier don’t just help the judge decide whether or not you will be granted bail.
 These questions also factor into how much your bail will cost.
 The less faith they have in you returning for court, the more your bail will be.
 And depending on your crime, that bail could be VERY high – to the tune of $1,000,000.
 Arrested and can’t make bail.